10 C

 The grandstands are like the henhouse of the Ses Variades theatre and are often so full that some tourists even end up occupying the coqueras

-Decoration The grandstands are like the henhouse of the Ses Variades theatre and are often so full that some tourists even end up occupying the coqueras themselves.
+decoration The grandstands are like the henhouse of the Ses Variades theatre and are often so full that some tourists even end up occupying the coqueras themselves.
 There they drink, sowing the rocks with metal caps and watch the fire breathers, who offer their spectacle in exchange for a few coins.
 Parallel to the rocks is the promenade, with a profile that meanders breaking the linearity.

 For the full article, please visit Diario de Ibiza website here.